All Episodes

 They hate the racialization of education.

-Uh they would vote against it if it were on the ballot, like in California, they voted against it.
+They would vote against it if it were on the ballot, like in California.

-I think Michigan it was, they voted against it.
+I think Michigan, it was they voted against it.

 People hate it, but they're afraid to say anything.

-And that's why the administrators at Harvard who circulated that email right after the decision came down, which said, Oh, well, the court says we can take someone's life experiences and they can work race into it that way.
+And that's why the administrators at Harvard who circulated that email right after the decision came down, which said, oh, well, the court says we can take someone's life experiences and they can work race into it that way.

-Uh they're these colleges and the administrators and the professors for the most part are so addicted to this sort of racialization of everything.
+These colleges and the administrators and the professors for the most part are so addicted to this sort of racialization of everything, they are going to try to find ways to get around it.

 That said, this is a great decision.

-I love this decision, it was right, but the it's not the end of the fight, in some ways, it's just the beginning.
+It was right, but it's not the end of the fight.

 Do you believe, especially with the Asian American community, that there is institutionalized discrimination against them in admissions?